StanfordBioinformatics/JsonWf/README.md

 2) General Resources - A top-level 'resources' object.
 This is where you may define common keys that can appear in multiple analyses.
-A particular key in an analysis can reference a resource by setting its value to the resource name, prefixed by a "$" symbol;
+A particular key in an analysis can reference a resource by setting its value to the resource name, prefixed with "${" and suffixed with "}", which is a variable.
+For example, the config file could have this key and value pair:   "name": "${name}"   and all resources will then be checked for one by the name of 'name'.
+Furthermore, a variable can appear within other text.
+For example:
-however, the reference must be at the beginning of the value.
-For example, if we have the reference
-					"vcf": "sample1.vcf"
-then it is possible for all analyses to reference this vcf file.
+	"path": "/data/dev/${project}/all"

 3) QSUB Resources - A top-level 'qsub' object that contains qsub options to use across all analyses.
 This is usefule for setting common options only once,